Ricardo Bordallo: Suicide

 After his failed appeal to the U.S. Supreme Court, Bordallo faced a four-year sentence in a federal minimum-security prison beginning on February 1, 1990.
-Three hours before he was scheduled to be transferred to a prison in Boron, California on January 31, 1990, the former Governor committed suicide in Hagåtña by wrapping himself in a flag of Guam, chaining himself to statue of Chief Kepuha (also Quipuha, Guam's first native chief to convert to Roman Catholicism) located along Marine Corps Drive (the island's primary thoroughfare), and shooting himself in the head with a .38 caliber pistol.
+Three hours before he was scheduled to be transferred to a prison in Boron, California on January 31, 1990, the former Governor killed himself in Hagåtña by wrapping himself in a flag of Guam, chaining himself to statue of Chief Kepuha (also Quipuha, Guam's first native chief to convert to Roman Catholicism) located along Marine Corps Drive (the island's primary thoroughfare), and shooting himself in the head with a .38 caliber pistol.
 He had also set up four placards around the monument, one of which paraphrased the last words of Nathan Hale: "I regret that I only have one life to give to my island."

 Bordallo died of massive brain damage at 4:28 P.M. at Naval Hospital, aged 62.
 He was buried at Pigo Cemetery in western Hagåtña.